 All of the lawsuits that were consolidated in the Georgia MDL involved similar allegations against Teva: that ParaGard had a tendency to break when it was being removed, leading to infertility or other serious and painful injuries, which may require surgery to remove broken pieces of the device or repair injuries caused by the copper IUD.

 If you or a loved one were implanted with the ParaGard copper IUD and have experienced complications from the device, you may be eligible to file a lawsuit and receive compensation for your injuries, medical bills, lost wages, and other costs.

 The attorneys at the law firm of Hissey, Mulderig & Friend have decades of collective experience in lawsuits involving defective birth control products.
 Our lawyers have represented women in lawsuits involving birth control products such as the Ortho Evra patch, Mirena IUDs, and Yaz and Yasmin birth control pills, as well as numerous other product liability cases.

-For a free legal consultation about your case and to find out whether you may qualify to file a lawsuit, contact the law firm of Hissey, Mulderig & Friend by giving us a call toll-free at 1-866-806-8117.
+To start the process of filing your claim today, contact the law firm of Hissey, Mulderig & Friend by giving us a call toll-free at 1-866-806-8117.
 If you prefer, you can also contact our office by filling out the free case evaluation form located on the right side of this page.

-After we receive your information, a member of our staff will contact you in order to obtain additional information and to schedule your free consultation with an attorney.
+After we receive your information, one of our female staff members will contact you to discuss your situation confidentially and to help you begin the process of filing your claim.